A Way to God

 Quakers share a way of life rather than a set of beliefs.
 We seek to experience God directly, within ourselves and in our relationships with others and the world around us.
 These direct encounters with the Divine are where Quakers find meaning and purpose.

-The Quaker way has its roots in Christianity and finds inspiration in the Bible and the life and teachings of Jesus.
-Quakers also find meaning and value in the teachings of other faiths; we acknowledge that ours is not the only way.
+The Quaker way has its roots in Christianity, and finds inspiration in the Bible and the life and teachings of Jesus.
+Quakers also find meaning and value in the teachings of other faiths and acknowledge that ours is not the only way.

 Our focus is on our experience, rather than written statements of belief, and our collective experience is shared in Quaker Faith & Practice.
 This book is an anthology of Quaker insights, from the founding of the Religious Society of Friends in the seventeenth century to the present day.
 It is updated every generation, recognising that our understanding of truth moves on.